monsoonmaelstrom/book2/book2.md

 “Seriously.”

 “Seriously.
 I don’t have any plans.”
 I tell him, which isn’t *exactly* true.
-Just mostly true.
+But it's mostly true.
 “I have ideas about some ways to possibly avoid dying.”

 I run through possible scenarios in my head, over and over, but all I see are flaws in all of them.
 I consider aiming for ‘trust me, I’m harmless’, but after the past twenty four hours, I think we’re well past that.
 He knows I’m not harmless, so I may as well aim for every possible advantage.
 Only any advantage I have time to preemptively give myself, he has time to counteract.
 That’s the problem with magic: whatever you can do, there’s probably someone else who can do it too.
 That’s why no sensible person wages wars using magic.
 All you’re going to get with that is complete and utter destruction.

-I’m just going around in circles and getting nowhere.
+I’m going around in circles and getting nowhere.
 I need a change of perspective.
 I need to think about something else.

 “Tell me something I don’t know,” I say to Giorgi, apropos of nothing.